 As early as the age of 24, Franklin Pierce was elected to the Legislature of New Hampshire and within a period of two years he became the Speaker of the same.
 In the 1830s, he went to Washington, initially as a Representative and later as a Senator.
 Soon he was the nucleus of the Democratic Party of New Hampshire and held a number of responsible posts, including service to the State House from 1829 to 1833, and as a Speaker from 1832 to 1833.

-One of the most important events in the life of Franklin Pierce was when he participated actively in the Mexican War.
-It was after returning from the war that people insisted him on filing nominations for Presidential Elections in 1852.
 It was Franklin's status quo in the matter of the Compromise of 1850, which gave him an upper hand over the other illustrious leaders contesting the Presidential Elections. the Compromise of 1850 brought was instrumental in bringing about peace, however temporary, between the Northern and the Southern factions of the United States, and the Democrats strongly supported it.

 The 1852 Presidential election was largely a competition between Pierce and General Winfield Scott, the Whig candidate.
 Pierce managed a win with marginal votes and was made the 14th President of the country. there were certain problems that he had to face immediately after he became the President.
 Pierce showed some inclination towards supporting slavery in his moves to acquire the coastal regions of Central America from Britain, and acquire Cuba from the Spanish hold. these moves invited the wrath of the Northerners to a great deal, who grew skeptical of his intentions. the situation was still under control, but with the Kansas-Nebraska Act, it went out of control. the Kansas-Nebraska Act repealed the Missouri Compromise, and the question of Slavery in the West was reopened.
 This Act caused a lot of turmoil and led to plenty of bloodshed in Kansas, which was just a prelude to the Civil War.